Context

 pub fn get_current_time(&self) -> f64

-Get the current time in the simulation
+Get the current simulation time

 Source